Getting Started with the Telerik UI for .NET MAUI AI Coding Assistant (MCP Server)

 Local AI Model Integration

-You can use the Telerik MAUI MCP server with local large language models (LLMs):
+You can use the Telerik MAUI MCP server with a local large language model (LLM) instead of a cloud-hosted model:

 - Run a local model, for example, Ollama.